Cart

 The difference between UK and US crochet terms

-And that's where it gets complicated.
-Both UK and US terminologies use the same stitch names double crochets, trebles and double trebles, but are indicating different stitches!
-A UK double crochet is a US single crochet, while a US treble is a UK double treble.
 Confused?
-I understand completely.
+I understand.
+I mean, why use different names for the same thing?
 That's why I made a conversion chart for UK and US crochet terms, which you'll find below.
-You can use this to convert any US crochet pattern to a UK crochet pattern and vice versa.
+You can use this to easily convert any US crochet pattern to a UK crochet pattern and vice versa.

 For example, a US double crochet (UK treble) has two yarnovers (hence, double in US terms), but three loops on the hook after pulling up a loop from the stitch.
-A US single crochet (UK double crochet) has only one yarnover after inserting it into the stitch but has two loops on the hook after pulling up a loop (hence, double in UK crochet terms).
+A US single crochet (UK double crochet) has only one yarnover after inserting it into the stitch, but has two loops on the hook after pulling up a loop (hence, double in UK crochet terms).

 Crochet terms conversion chart